euxneks/PESCI/README.md

 > 	--help -h -? 	:show this help dialog

+For windows, you need to wrap any directory names that contain spaces in double quotes, for example:

+> perl pesci.pl -w "C:\my drive\something\"

 Included in this repo is an example ini file from the Scanning Electron Microscope.